hapijs/lab/API.md

 #### `context`

 An object that is passed to `before` and `after` functions in addition to tests themselves. `context` is used to set properties inside the before function that can be used by a test function later.
 It is meant to reduce module level variables that are set by the `before` / `beforeEach` functions.
-Tests aren't able to manipulate the context object for other tests.
+The context object may only be modified in `before`, `beforeEach`, `after`, and `afterEach` functions.
+The object is passed to tests as a shallow clone, so any data added to the context in a test function will be lost.

 ```javascript
 lab.before(({ context }) => {